JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 * **Monitor house sites closely, and view ASAP**.
 Houses will often be listed and go under offer within the week, so viewing them as soon as possible is recommended.
 Set up daily alerts on RightMove, and book a viewing the next day if possible.
 * **Be nice to estate agents**.
 Yes, it can be annoying receiving constant calls from countless estate agents.
 However, they can tell you about properties days before they go on the public sites, so being clear about your requirements and reliable with answering your phone will help.
 * **Accept all viewings**.
 We struggled to sell our old property, and ultimately had to agree to any viewings.
 This meant inconvenient times, evenings, weekends, repeat viewings.
 It can be helpful to find a nearby library / coffee shop where you can work for short periods of time whilst viewings happen.
+* **Use a mortgage broker**.
+Brokers often have access to more deals than you, and ours ([Habito](https://www.habito.com/)) found much better rates than we could find independently.
+A slightly better rate can save you thousands per year, so getting the best rate here is crucial.

 ## Conclusion